yshirai999/Simulating-Volatility-Scenarios/readme.md

 - Try predicting the probabilities of each cluster for a small number (say 10 or 20) clusters created looking at the whole set of assets
 - This should be done for all the four parameters.
 - It is essentially a classification problem, so the last layer activation function needs to be softmax
-- The results should then be compared with standard hidden Markov modulation implementations (as done for instance in https://www.aimsciences.org/article/doi/10.3934/puqr.2022004)
+- The results should then be compared with standard hidden Markov modulation implementations (as done for instance in [this article](https://www.aimsciences.org/article/doi/10.3934/puqr.2022004))

 - The question is: how do we train this network?
 - Technically, we have several assets